 Woodworking Without Electricity

-The dollar is trading below the Mexican Peso since the Mexican government allied with the Brazilians to drill in the Gulf of Mexico.
-Environmental restrictions on coal, natural gas, and fracking have the production volumes selling at 375 times the cost of 2010.
-Increasing brownouts and blackouts are happening across the grid to save on fuel.
-The average family who cannot afford a power ration exemption, can expect to be without power at a minimum of 7 hours a day, often much longer.
+The US dollar now trades below the Mexican Peso since Mexico partnered with Brazil to drill in the Gulf of Mexico.
+Strict environmental regulations on coal, natural gas, and fracking have driven production costs to 375 times their 2010 levels.
+To conserve fuel, frequent brownouts and blackouts are occurring across the nation.
+The average family that cannot afford a power ration exemption can expect to be without electricity for a minimum of 7 hours daily, often longer.

-Yes, I’ve just spun a yarn, but is it really a stretch?
-I don’t believe so.
-Consider, for a moment, living in the world I have just described to you.
-Will you be able to buy cheaply made mass produced goods from Wal-Mart when your dollar buys less than 60% of what it did in 2008?
-Will you be able to profligately use electricity for everything or drive your car down the street for a loaf of bread and pack of $25 cigarettes?
-What about replacing your goods as these thing break or wear out?
-Will you be able to repair or replace them?
-Do you have the means?
+The scenario I’ve just presented may seem far-fetched, but is it really?
+Imagine living in this world.
+Could you still purchase inexpensive, mass-produced goods from Wal-Mart when your dollar is worth less than 60% of its 2008 value?
+Would you be able to use electricity freely or drive your car to buy a loaf of bread and a $25 pack of cigarettes?
+What about replacing items when they break or wear out?
+Can you afford to repair or replace them?
+Do you possess the necessary resources?

-How about going old school?
-Let’s get a little Norm Abrams or Roy Underhill in our hearts.
-Before the 1940’s, most people did not have access to electric powered tools for personal use.
-Consider the possibility of returning to those days.
-They used hand tools for many things.
-So, let us, too, consider them.
+How about embracing traditional methods?
+Let’s channel our inner Norm Abrams or Roy Underhill.
+Before the 1940s, most people didn’t have access to electric tools for personal use.
+Think about returning to those days when hand tools were the norm.

-So let us look at some useful tools to have, for anybody, in a post-rolling brown-out world.
+Let’s explore some useful hand tools for a post-rolling brown-out world.

-We always need to size our wood pieces and saws are the best, most efficient, cleanings, and exacting tools that we have for this purpose.
-Saws can be classified by design, purpose, origin, cutting mechanics, and many more criteria and this can be daunting to the uninitiated.
-For the purposes of simplicity, we will only look at the important criteria, and let your experiences and learning curves dictate the rest.
+We always need to cut our wood pieces to size, and saws are the most efficient, clean, and precise tools for this purpose.
+Saws can be classified by design, purpose, origin, cutting mechanics, and other criteria, which can be overwhelming for beginners.
+For simplicity, we’ll focus on the essential criteria and let your experience and learning curve guide you further.

-Design is the best criterion that is also the easiest criteria to use, in my experience.
-WESTERN saws (more on these eastern/western differences later) are generally divided up into rip cut, cross cut, and combination saws.
-There are specialized saws but these will be addressed later.
-A rip cut is a cut designed to cut with the grain of the wood (i.e. lengthwise), while a cross cut cuts across the grain of the wood (perpendicularly or at an angle).
-A combination saw is just what it sounds like, a saw designed to do both.
-Saw tooth design and pitch determine the type of saw that it is classified as.
+Design is the easiest criterion to use.
+Western saws are generally divided into rip cut, crosscut, and combination saws, with specialized saws addressed separately.
+A rip cut saw is designed to cut along the grain of the wood (lengthwise), while a crosscut saw cuts across the grain (perpendicular or at an angle).
+A combination saw, as the name implies, is designed for both purposes.
+Tooth design and pitch determine a saw’s classification.

-Next thing to consider are the mechanics of saws.
-Saws are designed with certain types of strokes and mechanics.
+Another factor to consider is the cutting mechanics of saws.
 Most saws cut in a single direction.
-In the western world, most hand saws cut in the downward stroke, while clearing the kerf (the channel created by the saw removing wood material) on the upstroke.
-You will know if you have an efficient stroke if the saw dust piles up in front of the teeth.
-Saws work better with full stokes at comfortable angles.
+In the Western world, most hand saws cut on the downward stroke, clearing the kerf (the channel created by the saw removing wood material) on the upstroke.
+An efficient stroke is indicated by sawdust piling up in front of the teeth.
+Saws perform best with full strokes at comfortable angles.